KyhleOhlinger/ohlinger.co/_posts/2021-03-09-can-you-motivate-the-unmotivated.markdown

 ---
-layout: post
 title: Can you Motivate the Unmotivated?
+author: kyhle
 date: 2021-03-09 12:00:00 +0200
-img: motivation.jpg # Add image post (optional)
+categories: [Wellbeing, Non-Technical]
 description: Hi all, My name is Kyhle Öhlinger and this blog post forms part of my personal blog.
 If you enjoy any of the posts, feel free to reach out and let me know :)
-tags: [Wellbeing, Non-Technical]
+image:
+  path: /assets/img/motivation.jpg
+  width: 800
+  height: 500

 ---

 In a workplace -- as with in life, it is likely that you will come across individuals who are unmotivated, sometimes that individual is you.
 I've experienced this several times and most people I know have gone through phases during which they seem to be unmotivated.
 While attempting to motivate an unmotivated person, most people tend to start out by giving them a lengthy speech, but this rarely works because motivation has to start from within.